JoshHill1/01Challenge/README.md

 ## Description

 This challenge was to change the HTML tags to make semantic HTML.
-There are comments next to most of the changes that I made.
+There are comments next to most of the changes that I made in both the HTML and CSS files.

 ## Usage